Master of Public Health

 Credits 3

-Describes the application of administrative theory to health delivery, policy, and planning.
-Examines structures and functions of management and their application in public health.
+ND 506 describes the application of administrative theory to health delivery, policy, and planning, and examines the structures and functions of management and their application in public health.

 ND 507: Fitness and Health Promotion